hcai-mms/hcai-mms.github.io/_edits_comments_books/2022_MultimediaRSBook.md

 # - streit # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Deldjoo, Yashar
+- Yashar Deldjoo
 - schedl
-- Hidasi, Balazs
+- Balazs Hidasi
-- Wei, Yinwei
+- Yinwei Wei
-- He, Xiangnan
+- Xiangnan He
 # optional list of editors (usually only needed for book_chapters
 editors:
-- Ricci, Francesco
+- Francesco Ricci
-- Rokach, Lior
+- Lior Rokach
-- Shapira, Bracha
+- Bracha Shapira
 bibentry: incollection
 year: 2022	# year of publication e.g. 2020
 # optional bib information (state as much as possible)